Background pattern

 If the patch sticks to another person

-Be especially careful with Durogesic Matrix
+Be careful with Durogesic Matrix

-• If you have ever had heart, liver, or kidney problems, or low blood pressure.
+• If you have ever had heart, liver or kidney problems, or low blood pressure.

-• pauses in breathing while sleeping
+• breathing pauses while sleeping

 • difficulty staying asleep

-• an increase in pain
+• have an increase in your pain

-Adverse effects and Durogesic Matrix
+Side effects and Durogesic Matrix

-• Remove the patch;
+• remove the patch;

-• Call a doctor or go to the nearest hospital immediately;
+• call a doctor or go to the nearest hospital immediately;

-When wearing the patch, do not expose it to direct heat, such as heating pads, electric blankets, hot water bottles, hot tubs, or heat lamps or tanning beds.
-Do not take the sun or long hot baths and do not use saunas or hot tubs.
-If you do, it may increase the amount of medication released from the patch.
+When you are wearing the patch, do not expose it to direct heat, such as heating pads, electric blankets, hot water bottles, heat lamps or tanning lamps.
+Do not take sunbaths, have long hot baths or use saunas or hot tubs.
+If you do, you may increase the amount of medicine that is released from the patch.

 Long-term use and tolerance